juji-io/site/blog/5-design-tips-for-conversational-ai-designers-to-make-a-proactive-ai-agent.md

 ![A conversation where an AI agent must repeat its question when the user didn't answer the question](/assets/uploads/design_tips_1.1.png "Image 1.1")

 Humans will never re-ask the question using exactly the same expression.
 Neither should the AI agent.
-The image below shows that the AI agent re-asks the same question in an alternative expression, which makes the conversation much more natural.
+The next image shows that the AI agent re-asks the same question in an alternative expression, which makes the conversation much more natural.

 ![A conversation where an AI agent re-asks the same question in an alternative expression](/assets/uploads/design_tips_1.2.png "Image 1.2")